NativeScript/firebase/packages/firebase-admob/README.md

 If the tags to enable the Child-directed setting and `tagForUnderAgeOfConsent`are both set to `true`, the child-directed setting takes precedence.

-### Ad Content Filtering
+### Ad content filtering

-The setting can be set via RequestConfiguration.maxAdContentRating:
+This setting can be set via `RequestConfiguration.maxAdContentRating`:

 AdMob ads returned for these requests have a content rating at or below that level.
 The possible values for this network extra are based on [digital content label classifications](https://support.google.com/admob/answer/7562142), and should be one of the following MaxAdContentRating objects: